sinchang/sinchang/README.md

 Right now I'm working on [iHerb](https://iherb.com).

-I was born and raised in Cangnan Wenzhou. and now living in Shanghai.
+I was born and raised in Cangnan, Wenzhou.

+Now living in Shanghai.

 ---